FergusonTG/rasdf/README.md

   find-all: print paths and scores on one line each for all matches;
   matching is carried out as described above.

+  help:   print list of options and commands and exit.

 ### Arguments